Leaves used for red fabric dye and roots for yellow fabric dye, medicinal.

 SA Tree No:

 Velvet bush willow is a small to medium-sized deciduous tree that grows to 13 meters with a rounded crown.
 It has grey bark when young and this becomes grey-brown or almost black when older.
 Young leaves are attractive with a light pink or orange colour.
 Its flowering time is Sept.–Nov.
 The flowers are in dense axillary spikes with a greenish yellow colour, strongly scented and attractive to bees and other insects.
 The fruit is light green with reddish shade which turns red-brown when dry.
 Dried fruit is used in flower arrangements.
 It is used medicinally as the boiled root decoction is used for abortions, and to treat constipation, infertility, diarrhea, bleeding after childbirth, convulsions, fattening infants, backache and for difficulty walking which is caused by sorcery, headaches, stomach aches, fever, dysentery and swellings, and as an anthelmintic for hookworm.
 The leaves are chewed, soaked in water and the juice drunk for chest complaints.
 They are also boiled and used as a hot compress for wounds and snake bites.
 It can also be used as an inhalant in a hot steam bath to treat headaches.
-It is termite-proof and can be used to make fence posts, implement handles and bowls for grinding peanuts and mealies.
+It is termite-proof and can be used to make fence posts, implement handles and bowls for grinding peanuts and mealies and mortars.
 Red fabric dyes are made from the leaves, whereas dyes made from the roots are yellow-brown.
 It is browsed by game.
 It is the larval host plant for the Guineafowl and Morant's Skipper butterflies.
 Canaries strip the bark for nesting.
 A very useful tree.